eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ## Repeated vehicles (Flows)

-It is possible to define repeated vehicle emissions ("flow"s), which have the same parameters as the vehicle or trip definitions except for the departure time.
+It is possible to define repeated vehicle emissions ("flows"), which have the same parameters as the vehicle or trip definitions except for the departure time.
 The id of the created vehicles is "flowId.runningNumber" and they are distributed either equally or randomly in the given interval.
 The